-Environmental stewardship serves to guide and incorporate behavior and decision making into WSSC Water's investments into green buildings, pollution prevention and control, renewable energy, water quality, and climate change adaptation.
+Environmental stewardship guides and incorporates behavior and decision making into WSSC Water's investments in green buildings, pollution prevention and control, renewable energy, water quality, and climate change adaptation.

 In line with this commitment, WSSC Water issues green bonds in accordance with its Green Bond Framework, a guide to the management of "green-bonded" projects.
-The framework addresses the four components of the Green Bond Principles, as provided by the International Capital Market Association.
-The four components are: Use of Proceeds; Evaluation and Selection Process; Management of Proceeds; and Reporting.
+The framework addresses the four components of the Green Bond Principles, as provided by the International Capital Market Association: Use of Proceeds; Evaluation and Selection Process; Management of Proceeds; and Reporting.